nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

+### Undo and Redo

+1. Test case: `undo` after program start up
+    1. Expected: Error detail shown for having no commands to undo
+2. Test case: `delete -a` followed by `undo`
+    1. Expected: `delete -a` deletes all contacts. `undo` brings back all deleted contacts.
+3. Test case: `redo`
+    1. Prerequisites: An `undo` command was successfully run immediately before
+    2. Expected: The effect of the `undo` command is reversed
+4. Test case: `redo`
+    1. Prerequisites: A command that is not `undo` was run immediately before
+    2. Expected: Error detail shown for having no commands to redo

 ## Effort
 The difficulty level for our project is at a relatively moderate level.
-We did not make large changes to the AB3 but instead chose to enhance the existing features.
-Most of the challenges faced were from figuring out what could be changed in the AB3 functions and what could not.
-For example, when implementing the sort feature, there were so many different lists in AB3 and some of them were immutable.
-So we had to do alot of testing to figure out which lists were mutable and the effects of mutating these lists on the app.
+Instead of making large changes to AB3, we opted to enhance existing features and introduce new features which complement the existing functionalities.

+The challenges we faced were largely from figuring out the original implementation of AB3 so that we can introduce features by extending the structure of AB3 instead of overhauling.

+For example, when implementing the `sort` feature, there were many different list representations of the contacts used throughout the application, some of which were immutable.
+It required time and effort to walk through the code, and sufficiently test modifications to ensure that the `sort` feature modifies the correct mutable list, and that there were no unintended side effects from directly manipulating the list.

+Another feature which required much effort was the `undo` and `redo` commands.
+In order to implement them with minimal changes to existing code, we had to investigate how all data changes are propagated following the execution of their calling command.
+Then, we had to write an implementation which allowed us to decouple any new classes required from those that already existed.
+In the end, we settled on using functional interfaces and Java lambdas to offer an intuitive syntax and to follow software engineering principles.
+The only required changes to old code were to wrap existing methods in `ModelManager` in a lambda function which is passed to a new `OperationManager` class as `Runnable`, from which `OperationManager` handles all states changes, transparent to other developers.